 The award and lecture are presented during the ASCO Annual Meeting and the recipient is highlighted in ASCO Daily News, on the ASCO website, and in other meeting publications.
 The recipient is required to attend the Annual Meeting and present a 30-minute lecture.

 The Award consists of a $25,000 honorarium, a commemorative plaque and support to attend the meeting in the year the award is conferred.

-To be eligible for this award, candidates must:
+To be eligible for this award, candidates:

-- Be an ASCO member
+- Must be an ASCO member.

-- Be a distinguished lecturer
+- Must be a distinguished lecturer.

 Please send all inquiries about this award to Special Awards.